Biomedical Sciences

 Lincoln’s biomedical science tutors are themselves biomedical researchers, each directing research teams in their respective departments.
 Please see their profiles below for more information about their research.

 Tutors look for lively, receptive minds with the ability to evaluate evidence critically.
 You should be able to consider issues from different perspectives and have a capacity for logical and creative thinking.
-Candidates will need to take the BMAT test, and the results of this test will be considered when shortlisting candidates for interview.
+Candidates will need to take the BMSAT test, and the results of this test will be considered when shortlisting candidates for interview.
 More information about admissions can be found here.

 Find out how to apply here.